 Journaling can train the brain to focus on topics that need our attention and build awareness.
 It can also be used to let go of negative emotions.
 One study showed that writing down stressful thoughts and then throwing the paper in the garbage helps reduce stress.
 Similarly, Julia Cameron suggests a practice she calls "morning pages" in her best selling book, The Artist's Way.
 The practice is simple: Write three pages using the "free-thought" technique every morning.
 You don't need to edit or even read what you write.
 Creative people swear by it, including Elizabeth Gilbert, author of Eat, Pray, Love.

 Meditation is proven to reduce stress and increase focus.
 Mindfulness meditation research is growing.
 The positive correlation between meditation and improved cognitive functioning is well-established.
 Practicing meditation for a few minutes a day can produce enormous health benefits.
+Watch also this video on neurofeedback and meditation.

 Gratitude Practice stabilizes and uplifts moods.
 Positive psychology is growing field, and there are more and more studies looking at practices that impact our mental health.
 One study showed that writing letters expressing gratitude had a positive impact on participants' moods for months to come.
+Read also our blog on gratitude.

 Playing a Musical Instrument Research has shown that both playing an instrument as a child, as well learning a new instrument as an adult has a positive impact on cognitive functioning.
 This is because playing an instrument activates both hemispheres of the brain.
 Another study showed that playing an instrument throughout one's life is correlated a slower rate of aging.
 It is theorized that playing an instrument acts as a protective mechanism to preserve cognitive abilities as one ages.